tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) Int32() (res []int32, err error)
 ```

-Int32 returns the content of the tensor as a slice of int32 if the tensor type
+Int32 returns the Tensor content as int32 slice if the tensor type matches, if
-matches, if not returns a ErrInvalidTensorType error.
+not returns a ErrInvalidTensorType error.
 The datatypes are:

   - DTUint8
   - DTInt8